Mridul28/tarp_project/README.md

 Literature Survey
 ------------------
-**Accident Detection System Web Application [1]**
+**[[1] Accident Detection System Web Application](https://www.semanticscholar.org/paper/ACCIDENT-DETECTION-SYSTEM-APPLICATION-Agrawal-Khinvasara/692e524319095e62782d5c29d5b5c853bb9bf9e5)**

-The paper aims to implement a Cooperative Sensing for Improved Traffic Efficiency.
+*The paper aims to implement a Cooperative Sensing for Improved Traffic Efficiency.
 It develops an AI for the single player game using minimax and alpha- beta pruning algorithms.
-It has a very simplistic implementation of the Traffic sensing with not a lot of focus given on the AI.
+It has a very simplistic implementation of the Traffic sensing with not a lot of focus given on the AI.*

 **Accident Detection using Convolutional Neural Networks [2]**